 We host a Galactic Wolf-Rayet catalogue.
-Template optical spectra of Milky Way Wolf-Rayet stars will follow based on GAIA EDR3 results.
-Until then, templates have been produced based on estimated distances – primarily from this article.
+Template optical spectra of Milky Way Wolf-Rayet stars are available on zenodo from our 2023 study based on GAIA DR3 parallaxes.
+Earlier templates were produced based on estimated distances – primarily from this article for completeness.

 HST/Cycle 28: GULP (Galaxy UV Legacy Project, PI: E. Sabbi, 88 orbits).